Spectrum graph coloring and applications to WiFi channel assignment: Experimental results for random graphs

-Regarding \textsc{Chromatic Spectrum Coloring}, Tables~\ref{tab:results_CSC025}, \ref{tab:results_CSC05} and~\ref{tab:results_CSC075} show the results obtained, with a threshold on the maximum interference per vertex $t$ equal to $0.25np$, $0.5np$ and $0.75np$, respectively.
-Again, each row corresponds to a different graph category, given by $np$.
-In columns, we have represented the average and standard deviation for the number of colors $\chi_t(G,W)$ achieved for each graph coloring approach evaluated, the value of the theoretical bound given in Theorem~\ref{theorem:CSCbound} and the gap between the best result and the bound.
-Note that best values are marked in boldface.
-Keep in mind that, as mentioned in Section~\ref{sec:techniques}, both {ALHSO} and the {random} reference are implemented for CSC in an iterative manner, that is, they are run with an increasing number of candidate colors until we find the smaller $\chi_t$ value for which the result satisfies the threshold $t$.
-We can observe again that the differences between CSC-DSATUR and ALHSO are not statistically significant but, in general, {CSC-DSATUR} slightly outperforms {ALHSO} for low values of $p$, while the opposite happens when $p$ increases.
-It is also interesting to note that the difference between the results obtained by our heuristics and the random reference are significantly lower as the average degree of the graph (which depends on $p$) increases.
+Tables~\ref{tab:results_CSC025}, \ref{tab:results_CSC05} and~\ref{tab:results_CSC075} show the results obtained with a threshold~$t$ on the maximum interference per vertex equal to $np/4$, $np/2$ and $3np/4$, respectively.
+Again, each row corresponds to a different graph category, given by $np$ and again we have marked the best values in boldface.
+In columns, we have represented the average and standard deviation for the number of colors $\chi_t(G,W)$ achieved for each graph coloring approach evaluated together with the running time needed to obtain those results.
+Keep in mind that, as mentioned in Section~\ref{sec:techniques}, both {PSO} and the {random} reference are implemented for CSC in an iterative manner, that is, they are run with an increasing number of candidate colors until we find the smaller value~$\chi_t$ for which the result satisfies the threshold $t$.
+We can observe again that our heuristic CSC-DSATUR generally outperforms PSO, especially for the lowest values of $p$.
+It is also interesting to note that the difference between the results obtained by our heuristic and the random reference are significantly lower as the average degree of the graph (which depends on~$p$) increases.
 Although this may seem counter-intuitive, we must keep in mind that we are adjusting the threshold~$t$ proportionally with the expected average degree~$np$, which keeps around the same values the minimum number of different colors needed by the solutions whose interference falls below the threshold.
 Finding such a solution randomly is a different issue, however, and it becomes easier when the expected average degree increases, since the proportion of such solutions in the global solution space increases when increasing the degrees of freedom (i.e., the number of edges) per vertex.
-Finally, the gap for the theoretical upper bound again gets narrower when increasing the complexity of the graph.
+Finally, in Figure~\ref{fig:time_CSC} we show the quotient between the running times required to obtain the results using PSO and CSC-DSATUR, concluding that the time gain obtained when using CSC-DSATUR decreases as the expected average degree of the graph, $np$, increases, although this gain is at least of two orders of magnitude.